markdthompson/marketplace_dapp_demo/README.md

 # Marketplace Dapp Demonstration
 This project is a blockchain marketplace supply chain management demonstration.
 It's built using [Truffle](https://truffleframework.com/truffle), [Drizzle](https://truffleframework.com/drizzle), [React](https://reactjs.org/), [React-Router](https://www.npmjs.com/package/react-router) and [Reactstrap](https://reactstrap.github.io/).

+The main solidity contract, Marketplace.sol, uses [OpenZeppelin's](https://github.com/OpenZeppelin/openzeppelin-solidity) Roles.sol access control library to implement Administrator and Shop Owner privileges.
+It also uses a [list managment library](https://github.com/markdthompson/ListUtils) developed for this project.

 To interact with the demonstration, you'll need [MetaMask](https://metamask.io/) installed in your browser.
 To run locally, you'll also need [Ganache-cli](https://github.com/trufflesuite/ganache-cli) and [Git](https://git-scm.com/).

 ## Live Demo
 A live version of the demonstration is available on IPFS: